BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         parameters with named data types

         this is deprecated because it is enabled by default

+    --autoentriesdesc
+        causes descriptions for NumberOfEntries parameters to be automatically generated, quietly overriding the previous
+        description, if any

+        currently works only with the html report

     --canonical
         affects only the xml2 report; causes descriptions to be processed